1) How are your candidates screened?

-As an employer you will be required to remit payroll taxes (EI, CPP, WCB), in addition to the nanny’s net salary.
-You are also required to keep payroll records and provide your nanny with a pay stub.
+As an employer you will be required to remit all payroll taxes (EI, CPP, Worker’s compensation) in addition to the net salary.
+You are also required to keep payroll records and provide a pay stub.
 You must abide by all provincial employment labour laws.
-If you are hiring a nanny from abroad, you will be required to pay for her airfare and cover the cost of medical insurance until she is eligible for provincial coverage.

 4) Can communication be a barrier?

 Verbal, written and comprehension of English is an essential part of our screening process.
 Through our testing, personal interview and evaluation of their written application form, we are able to assess their English comprehension and writing competencies.
 Communication is not limited to language.
 Cultural differences must be considered.
-Tolerance and understanding of these differences are keys to the successful hire of a caregiver from abroad.
-Nannies from abroad may not be working in a family who speak English as a first language.
-It may take a few weeks for her to adjust to speaking English full time and understanding the nuances and slang.
+Tolerance and understanding of these differences are keys to the successful hire.
+It may take a few weeks for your new hire to adjust to your way of speaking understanding the nuances, different accents and slang.
 Be patient!
 Also, she may just be shy, so give her a chance to settle in.

 5) What kind of support will I receive from Diamond Personnel?

 The Diamond Experience is designed to make this process as easy as possible.
 We will give you all of the information and tools you need to be successful.
 You will receive ongoing support during and after the hiring process.
-From questions regarding statutory holidays to panics over cultural differences, we are here to help the Nanny integrate into your family and to help you adjust to having a new person in your home.
-We will send you an orientation package including thorough information regarding HRSDC paperwork, work permits, and anything else you may need to know regarding becoming an employer.
-We will follow up within a week of placing the Nanny to see how things are going, and as mentioned we are always available to answer any questions you may have.
+From questions regarding statutory holidays to panics over cultural differences, we are here to help your new hire integrate into your family and to help you adjust to having a new person in your home.
+We will send you an orientation package including our proprietary Nanny Success System tool and thorough information regarding labour and tax legislation.
+We will follow up to see how things are going, and we are always available to answer any questions you may have.